Skip to main content

 8. Clear your mind of worrisome thoughts.
 Mental poise is important for concentration.
 You can get distracted by your own thoughts.
 Monitor your thoughts and prevent yourself from following any that take you off track.
 Don't daydream.

 9. Develop an interest in what you are studying.
-Try to relate what you are studying to you own life to make it as meaningful as possible.
+Try to relate what you are studying to your own life to make it as meaningful as possible.
 This can motivate yourself to concentrate.

 10. Take breaks whenever you feel fatigued.
 There is no set formula for when to take breaks.
 You will know when you need to take a break.